luan1miguel/Soc_security_lab/scenarios/web-enumeration/README.md

 ### 1. Dirb Enumeration

-a simple dirb command to start a enumeration this command will use a default wordlist and has a objetive locate any paths on site : dirb http://10.2.0.13
+a simple dirb command to start a enumeration this command will use a default wordlist and has a objetive locate any paths on site : dirb http://10.2.0.13  or a feroxbuster command feroxbuster -u http://10.2.0.13

 <img width="577" height="600" alt="image" src="https://github.com/user-attachments/assets/49b6a2d2-fec0-40fe-b3f7-34dcf0620eb4" />